dimd12/dimd12/README.md

 Moldova and educated in Romania.

 I'm interested in **software engineering, backend development, and systems**.
-Most of my development experience so far has been in Java, from teaching Java to building web applications with Java EE.
+Most of my experience so far has been with Java — from teaching it to students to building web applications from the ground up.

 ## What I'm working with